oss-review-toolkit/ort/integrations/azure/README.md

 └── steps
     └── complete-ort-run.yml
 ```

-The folder `credentials` contains templates to write `.netrc` files (see the [specification](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html):
+The folder `credentials` contains templates to write `.netrc` files (see the [specification](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html)):

 - `write-config-netrc.yml` converts the parameter group  `ort_config_credentials` to `.netrc` used when downloading the configuration
 - `write-downloader-netrc.yml` converts the parameter group `ort_repo_credentials` to `.netrc` used to download the project

 Exchange those templates with custom templates for different credential handling

 The folder `docker` contains files to run ORT in a docker container:

 - `docker-build-image.yml` is a template to build the ORT image based on the [Dockerfile](../../Dockerfile)
 - `docker-ort-run.yml` contains steps to download a configuration repository, download the project and then analyze, scan and evaluate the project, finally creating reports

-`ort-pipeline-yml` contains the starter pipeline, consisting of one stage running on a default Ubuntu agent, as well as providing parameters for custom runs.
+`ort-pipeline.yml` contains the pipeline definition, consisting of one stage running on a default Ubuntu agent, as well as providing parameters for custom runs.

 ## Setting up credentials